 We find they check off every box when it comes to a quality piece of gear.

 For a full list of the best travel backpacks, check out our backpacks guide!

 You’re also going to want to take a tent on your adventure for shelter along the trail or in the backcountry.
 When looking for a good backpacking tent, there are some considerations to keep in mind like how many seasons the tent is good for, the size and capacity of it, and of course the overall weight.

-It’s also important to choose a tent that either comes with a rainfly or pack a separate rain fly.
+It’s also important to choose a tent that either comes with a rainfly or packs a separate rainfly.
 This will ensure you’ll stay dry if there’s any unexpected showers while sleeping outdoors.

-The MSR Hubba Hubba NX is an ideal backpacking tent because it’s good for three-season use, lightweight, durable, and extremely easy to set up and break down.
+The Kazoo Waterproof Backpacking Tent is an ideal backpacking tent because it’s good for three-season use, lightweight, durable, and extremely easy to set up and break down.
 Doesn’t hurt that it comes with a compression sack either!

 Our guide to the best tents can help you pick one that’s perfect for your backpacking trip!